thelichedev/blog/posts/defect_evaluation.md

 A mature team should be able deliver new user value that works, reliably.
 We have a lot of tooling and methodology to help us dramatically reduce delivery failures.

-The worst immature teams I've worked with, made it a habit to deliver features that don't work reliably, and showed no interest in improving on this point.
+The worst immature teams I've worked on, made it a habit to deliver features that don't work reliably, and showed no interest in improving on this point.

 Immature teams can also try to deliver working software, but using such methods and tools that the costs are indeed too high for their context,